 The Option Contract means we have incentives to work with you through difficult circumstances (foreclosure, damage to the house, etc).
 Because we want your home to be worth as much as possible (just like you do), we can wait until circumstances have improved and you’re ready to sell.
 This makes the relationship set up by the option contract different, but in a good way.

 Option exercise and Orderly Sale

-We trust you’ll take care of your home – but in the off chance you don’t?
+We trust you’ll take care of your home – but in the event you don’t?

 If a significant issue(s) is found during the inspection, Unison may make note of it in a Deferred Maintenance Addendum.
 Ideally, the homeowner will arrange for the necessary repairs to be made.
 However, if the homeowner doesn’t, Unison reserves the right to treat the issue as a Deferred Maintenance Adjustment scenario in the future.
 Note: You will always be notified if this Addendum is part of your original Agreement.

-Beginning three years after your Agreement with Unison, you can choose to terminate your relationship with Unison.
-An appraisal will take place, and you'll be responsible for the initial amount given to you by Unison, as well as the Investor Percentage (our share of the appreciation) of the Special Termination Price that's determined by that appraisal.
-Unison does not share in any downside in the case of a special termination, meaning that you'll pay, at minimum, the amount provided to you by Unison.
+Beginning five years after your Agreement with Unison, you can choose to terminate your relationship with Unison.
+An appraisal will take place, and you'll be responsible for the initial amount given to you by Unison, as well as the Investor Percentage (our share of the change in value) of any increase in value as determined by that appraisal.
+Unison does not share in any downside in the case of a Special Termination, meaning that you'll pay, at minimum, the amount provided to you by Unison.

 Our consumer contract set

 To do a deep dive into the HomeOwner Agreement itself, we recommend you give it a read.
 Your Program Specialist will be happy to provide you with a copy of any of the below prior to closing your deal.
 Here is a summary of each contract that comprises the HomeOwner Agreement: